Bullying at work

 This sort of thing isn’t always obvious to everyone else, but over time, it can really affect you.

-That’s not to say that there can’t be more obvious, physical bullying in work too.
+That’s not to say there can’t be more obvious, physical bullying in work too.
 These cases include:

 - pushing, tripping, grabbing or any other type of direct physical contact